Without graphing, determine whether each equation has a graph tha... | Channels for Pearson+

 Textbook Question

 Without graphing, determine whether each equation has a graph that is symmetric with respect to the x-axis, the y-axis, the origin, or none of these.
-See Examples 3 and 4. y=x^2+5
+See Examples 3 and 4. x^2+y^2=12

 Verified Solution